How a properly drawn-up Will could prevent inheritance disputes

 Inheritance disputes are on the increase.
-A recent survey has shown that more people are now prepared to challenge a Will.
+A survey has shown that more people are prepared to challenge a Will.
 Sarah Cornish, Partner in the Wills, Probate & Trusts team, and Partner and disputed Wills specialist Melanie Grose at Coodes Solicitors discuss why a properly drawn-up Will can reduce the risk of challenges to your estate in the future.

-A recent survey commissioned by life insurance company Direct Line has revealed that a quarter of adults are now prepared to challenge a Will if they disagree with the division of estate.
+A survey commissioned by life insurance company Direct Line revealed that a quarter of adults are now prepared to challenge a Will if they disagree with the division of estate.
 With information readily available online, people are becoming more educated on the potential to challenge a Will.
 An increased diversity of family types, with many choosing not to marry and others re-marrying after a divorce, means inheritance is now often more complex.
 This opens up the potential for more people to challenge a Will that they feel is unfair.

 Here at Coodes, we are seeing a dramatic rise in the number of claims relating to inheritance disputes.